Join Here | Log In

 A hyperactive endocannabinoid system has been shown to be one cause of obesity by many researchers.[ref][ref]

-Researchers divide up the causes of obesity into several buckets: appetite regulation, creation of fat cells, and energy balance.
+Researchers divide the causes of obesity into several categories: appetite regulation, creation of fat cells, and energy balance.
 The endocannabinoid system seems to impact appetite regulation by increasing the dopamine reward from food.[ref]

 Understanding your genetic susceptibility to gaining weight lies can help you target the right system for weight loss.
 Genetic variants in the endocannabinoid system are strongly linked to an increased risk of obesity.
 For people who carry these variants, targeting this system may be very effective for weight loss.